One Recipe for a More Equal World: Mass Death

 So what’s your prognosis for the next five to ten years, given the populist insurgencies afoot in much of the West, the turn toward xenophobia in some corners, growing inequality, and the like?
 Where are we headed here?
 How does this human story pan out?

-I don’t believe that any of the traditional Four Horsemen are going to come back anytime soon for any number of reasons.
-So I think in the short term, ten to 20 years, will probably see a worsening of the political climate and more polarization, more (rhetorically or otherwise) violence, more populism, more movement at the margins and at the fringes.
+I don’t believe that any of the traditional Four Horsemen are going to come back any time soon for any number of reasons.
+So I think in the short term, ten to 20 years, will probably see a worsening of the political climate and more polarization, more (rhetorically or otherwise) violence, more populism, more movement at the margins, at fringes.
 But I think the economic system that we have now is sufficiently resilient to weather this reasonably well.
-And as long as it does that, there is no good reason to believe inequality’s going to change massively either.
+And as long as it does that, there is no good reason to believe inequality’s going to change massively, either.

 This interview has been edited for length and clarity.